DrBiscuits/shroomz_verification/README.md

 1. Clone repo
 2. cd into directory
 3. run `npm install`
-4. run `node shroom.js <wallet_id>`
+4. run `node shroom.js <symbol>`
-5. Program will output a list of the wallet's staked shroom IDs
+5. Program will output a list of the wallet pubkeys that are staking <symbol> nfts